What is biomass fuel?

 If you are new to biomass fuel, you may be wondering what it is.
 Put simply, biomass fuel is an organic material which is produced in a renewable manner to create heat or power.
 Currently, there are two popular components from the farming and joinery industry that make great biomass fuels – wood and animal wastes.

-Biomass fuels have become increasingly popular in recent years due to their low energy densities… Here at P.H.
-Winterton & Son, we have recently started to have our own supply of biomass fuel using grade A wood residue from sawmill waste collections which can be burnt in a boiler for industrial heating and electricity.
+Biomass fuels have become increasingly popular in recent years due to their low energy densities.
+Here at P.H.
+Winterton & Son, we use grade A wood residue from sawmill waste collections which can be burnt in a boiler for industrial heating and electricity.

 Collaborating to Produce the Best Product